 Oh, you have the chance to have in-house developers who could do the integration ?
 Perfect ! but, they do not provide any way to connect with their system.

 Another approach is available

-Going the programmable way with Wazo Enterprise Programmable Communication would allow you to be limited only by your own use-cases imagination.
+Going the programmable way with Wazo Enterprise Unified Communication would allow you to be limited only by your own use-cases imagination.